AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md

 # Create a schedule

-As an `Adobe Workfront administrator`, you can define your work week by using schedules.
+As an Adobe Workfront administrator, you can define your work week by using schedules.
 You can associate a schedule with a user or a project.
-This allows `Workfront` to calculate timelines and user availability.
+This allows Workfront to calculate timelines and user availability.

 For information about associating schedules with users and projects, see the following articles:

 * [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md)
 * [Edit projects](../../../manage-work/projects/manage-projects/edit-projects.md)

-`Group administrators` can also create schedules that are associated with the groups they manage.
+Group administrators can also create schedules that are associated with the groups they manage.
 For more information, see [Create and modify a group’s schedules](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-schedules.md).

 ## Access requirements